Maritime Operations (M.Sc.)

 - Additional information related to the field

-The Selection Committee will select the students on the basis of their:
+The selection committee will select the students on the basis of their relevant academic background – bachelor or equivalent.

 - regarding the study program